 \section{Abstract}

-Fix a prime $p$ and polynomials $f,g\in \Q_p[x]$.
-If the Newton polygon of $g$ consists of a single segment with negative slope, we show under some mild conditions that the Newton polygon of $f\circ g$ is identical to that of $f$, but stretched horizontally by a factor of $\deg g$.
-Specializing to the case $f=g$, this implies that all iterates of certain pure polynomials are irreducible, recovering a classical result of Odoni on the dynamical irreducibility of Eisenstein polynomials.
-We also prove that the Taylor polynomials of the exponential function (a well-known family of irreducible polynomials) remain irreducible upon composition with all iterates of certain pure polynomials of large enough degree.
+The $p$-adic Newton polygon is a visual tool that encodes information about the roots and factorization of a polynomial relative to a prime $p$.
+In this article, we investigate how the Newton polygon changes under polynomial composition.
+If $f$ and $g$ are polynomials with rational (or $p$-adic) coefficients and the Newton polygon of $g$ is pure (has only one segment), we show under some mild conditions that the Newton polygon of $f\circ g$ is the same as that of $f$, but stretched horizontally by $\deg g$.
+When $f=g$, this implies that all iterates of certain pure polynomials are irreducible, recovering a classical result of Robert Odoni on the irreducibility of iterated Eisenstein polynomials.

-\section{Introduction}
+\section{Introduction.}

 Fix a prime $p$ and a polynomial $f\in \Q[x]$ with $f(0)\neq0$.
-The $p$-adic Newton polygon of $f$ encodes information about the factorization of $f$ over $\Q_p$ and the valuation of its roots over $\bar \Q_p$.
-This local data can often be pieced together at several primes to make global conclusions about the irreducibility and Galois properties of $f$ over $\Q$ (see \cite{Coleman}, e.g.), making the Newton polygon a useful tool for studying arithmetic properties of $f$.
+The $p$-adic Newton polygon of $f$ encodes information about the factorization of $f$ over the field $\Q_p$ of $p$-adic numbers and the valuation of its roots over $\bar \Q_p$.
+This local data can often be pieced together at several primes to make global conclusions about the irreducibility and Galois properties of $f$ over $\Q$ (e.g., see \cite{Coleman}), making the Newton polygon a useful tool for studying arithmetic properties of $f$.

 In this article, we consider the behavior of the Newton polygon under composition.
 Specifically, what can be said about the Newton polygon of $f\circ g$ as $g$ varies?
 Can one describe families of polynomials $S$ that preserve, in some sense, the key features (segments and slopes) of the Newton polygon of $f$ under composition?
 The case $S=\{f\}$ lies at the heart of arithmetic dynamics, whose central focus is understanding the behavior of $f$ upon iteration.
-When $f$ is \emph{$p^r$-pure} (i.e., its Newton polygon has a single segment of slope $\frac{-r}{\deg f}<0$) and $S$ consists of $p^r$-pure polynomials, it is known (see \cite[Theorem 3.10]{DS} and \cite{Ali}) that the Newton polygon of $f\circ g$ is also $p^r$-pure.
+When $f$ is \emph{$p^r$-pure} (i.e., its Newton polygon is a single line segment connecting the points $(0,r)$ and $(\deg f, 0)$) and $S$ consists of $p^r$-pure polynomials, it is known (see \cite[Theorem 3.10]{DS} and \cite{Ali}) that the Newton polygon of $f\circ g$ is also $p^r$-pure, assuming $\deg f>1$.
 Thus, the overall shape of a pure Newton polygon is preserved under composition by pure polynomials of the same slope.